NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Aldori Riposte.md

 * * *

-You riposte with your [[Aldori Dueling Sword|Aldori Dueling Sword]] when your enemy leaves an opening.
+You riposte with your [[3-Rules/Character Building/Equipment/A/Aldori Dueling Sword|Aldori Dueling Sword]] when your enemy leaves an opening.
 Make a melee Strike or use a [[Actions/Disarm|Disarm]] action against the triggering opponent using your Aldori dueling sword.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*